Russian authorities detain lawyers for Alexei Navalny as pressure mounts on political prisoners

 The move was an attempt to “completely isolate Navalny,” his ally Ivan Zhdanov said on social media.
 Navalny, 47, has been behind bars since January 2021, serving a 19-year prison sentence but has been able to get messages out regularly and keep up with the news.

 The raids targeting Vadim Kobzev, Igor Sergunin and Alexei Liptser are part of a criminal case on charges of participating in an extremist group, Zhdanov said.
 All three were detained after the search, apparently as suspects in the case, Navalny’s team said on Telegram.
-Sergunin later in the day was ordered to pre-trial detention for two months.
-Authorities have petitioned the court to do the same with Kobzev and Liptser.
+All three later in the day appeared in court and were ordered to pre-trial detention pending investigation and trial.

 Independent Russian media also reported a raid at a law firm that employs another of Navalny’s lawyers, Olga Mikhailova.
 According to reports, she is currently not in Russia.